matthewhirschey/holiday-circuit-playground/projects/day-11-star-light/README.md

 # Day 11: Twinkling Star Light

 ## Overview
-Today we'll create a light-responsive star that changes its brightness based on ambient light!
-Using a light sensor with our Circuit Playground Express, we'll make a star that shines brighter in darker rooms.
-The younger group will learn about light sensing, while the older group will program adaptive lighting patterns.
+Today we'll create a light-responsive star that changes brightness based on ambient light!
+Using a light sensor with our Circuit Playground Express, we'll make our star glow brighter in darker rooms.
+The younger group will learn about light sensing, while the older group will program adaptive light patterns.

 ## Materials Needed
 - Circuit Playground Express
 - Light Sensor
-- NeoPixel Jewel (from previous projects)
+- NeoPixel Jewel
-- Mini Breadboard
+- Mini Breadboard (from previous days)
-- Alligator Clips
+- Jumper Wires (5-6 needed for all connections)
-- Star-shaped cutout or decoration
+- Star template or decoration materials

 ## Instructions for Age 9

-1. Meet Your Light Sensor:
+1. Understand Your Light Sensor:
-   - Look at your light sensor - it has three pins:
+   - Look at your light sensor - it has 3 pins:
      - VCC (power)
      - GND (ground)
      - OUT (signal)
-   - The sensor measures how much light is around it
+   - The sensor detects brightness levels

+2. Set Up Breadboard:
+   - Power rails (like previous days):
+     - Red jumper wire from 3.3V to red (+) rail
+     - Black jumper wire from GND to blue (-) rail

-2. Connect the Sensor:
+3. Connect Light Sensor:
-   - Use alligator clips to connect:
+   - Place sensor in breadboard
+   - Connect power:
-     - VCC to 3.3V on Circuit Playground
+     - VCC pin to + rail using jumper
-     - GND to GND
+     - GND pin to - rail using jumper
+   - Connect signal:
-     - OUT to pin A1
+     - OUT pin to A1 using jumper

-3. Connect NeoPixel Jewel:
+4. Add NeoPixel Jewel:
+   - Power:
-   - Power to 3.3V
+     - Connect + to red rail
-   - Ground to GND
+     - Connect - to blue rail
+   - Signal:
-   - Signal to A2
+     - Connect data pin to A2

-4. Create Your Star:
+5. Create Your Star:
-   - Cut out a star shape from paper
+   - Cut out star shape
    - Place NeoPixel Jewel in center
+   - Position light sensor near edge
-   - Add decorations around it
+   - Add decorations

-5. Test Your Star:
+6. Test Your Star:
-   - Cover the sensor - star gets brighter
+   - Cover sensor - lights get brighter
-   - Shine light on sensor - star dims
+   - Shine light - lights dim
-   - Wave your hand over sensor to see it change
+   - Wave hand over sensor to see changes

 ## Instructions for Age 13

 1. Hardware Setup:
-   - Follow steps 1-4 from basic instructions
+   - Follow basic connection steps
-   - Position sensor for best light detection
+   - Consider sensor placement for best readings
+   - Plan wire routing for clean look

 2. Basic Light Sensing Code:
 ```python